atimpone/aws-foundation-journey/1-dev-environments/3-3-controlling-dev-team-access.md

 **Allow Read Only Access to IAM Roles and Policies:** Allow developers to browse and review IAM resources so that they know what is available to potentially reuse and can learn from existing examples.

+**Allow Read Access to Billing and Cost Information** So that development teams can monitor and manage their cloud spend.

 ### User Experience

 **Avoid Prematurely Requiring Standard Resource Naming and Tagging:** Although your organization will find value in the introduction of cloud resource naming and tagging standards in support of a variety of needs, these standards are not necessary to impose sufficient constraints on development teams at this early stage in your journey.